grafana/mimir/docs/sources/blocks-storage/compactor.md

     # CLI flag: -compactor.ring.wait-active-instance-timeout
     [wait_active_instance_timeout: <duration> | default = 10m]

-  # The sorting to use when deciding which compaction jobs should run first for
+  # [advanced] The sorting to use when deciding which compaction jobs should run
-  # a given tenant.
-Supported values are: smallest-range-oldest-blocks-first,
+  # first for a given tenant.
+Supported values are:
-  # newest-blocks-first.
+  # smallest-range-oldest-blocks-first, newest-blocks-first.
   # CLI flag: -compactor.compaction-jobs-order
   [compaction_jobs_order: <string> | default = "smallest-range-oldest-blocks-first"]
 ```